andela-stuff/andela-teams-core/contributing.md

 Active committers and contributors are invited.
 If you think you can help, we'd love to have you!

+The Pivotal Tracker board for this project can be found [here](https://www.pivotaltracker.com/n/projects/2138610).

 ## Bugs and Issues

 Please report by creating an Issue for feature and support requests.
 Well structured, detailed bug reports are hugely valuable for the project.